RobotLocomotion/drake/doc/documentation_instructions.rst

 Documentation Generation Instructions
 *************************************

+Documentation generation and preview as described in this document are supported on Ubuntu only.

 *Note: Before proceeding, please*
 :ref:`build Drake from source <build_from_source>`.
 This is necessary because otherwise the various build targets mentioned below will not exist.